Best Waterfalls In Greece – Greek Waterfalls To Keep You Cool

 Visitors can enjoy a rewarding bath or sit in the nearby cafeteria to relax and enjoy an iced beer or a cold coffee, surrounded by the magical landscape.

-Richtis Waterfalls
+8. Richtis Waterfalls

 Located in the easternmost region of Lasithi, on the island of Crete, Richtis Waterfalls are quite an unknown natural hike that takes about four hours to cover.
 The path begins close to the main road that connects the cities of Agios Nikolaos and Sitia, about halfway between the two towns.

-Although long (from three to four hours from the beginning of the path until you reach the waterfall), it is quite an easy walk, slippery at times since you are going along a river and with lush vegetation.
+Although long (from three to four hours from the beginning of the path until you reach the waterfall), it is quite an easy walk, slippery at times since you are going along a river with lush vegetation.

 As with many of these walks, wearing anti-slippery hiking boots with a good grip and — if possible — waterproof is the best option for a comfortable hike.

-Panta Vrexei
+9. Panta Vrexei

 Waterfalls on the river Krikiliotis at Panta Vrexei in Evritania - Greece Waterfalls

 Once in the area, the hike begins at River Krikelopotamos, near an old, picturesque bridge.
-Get ready for a hike that can last up to two hours along a path featuring a lush green forest with mossy and slippery rocks, pack the right shoes to avoid dangerous falls.
+Get ready for a hike that can last up to two hours along a path featuring a lush green forest with mossy and slippery rocks.
+Pack the right shoes to avoid dangerous falls.

-Along the way, it is easy to spot some gorgeous smaller waterfalls and a few cool water pools on the sides of the river.
+Along the way, it is easy to spot some gorgeous smaller waterfalls and a few cool natural pools on the sides of the river.
 It can be a bit on the freezing side, but it will undoubtedly be an excellent place for a refreshing swim after the hike in hotter months.

-Nidri Waterfall
+12. Nidri Waterfall

 Waterfalls in Greece - The waterfall of Nidri in Lefkas island Greece